 - You can change the image, while retaining the same URL.

 - Cloudinary’s opacity transformation and sprite generation features enables you to seamlessly design email campaigns that looks the same across all clients.

 - With on-the-fly image transformation, you can generate watermarked versions of images, which are excellent to prevent email spams.

 - Cloudinary’s advanced analytics and reporting enables you to track your usage at all times.

 - Browser-based image format reporting delivers the image in the most optimal format, that is supported by the web browser.

 - Cloudinary also can optimize and apply various transformation effects to animated GIF images.

-We’ve only begun to learn about Cloudinary’s amazing suite of image manipulation features.
+We’ve only begun to learn about Cloudinary’s amazing suite of image transformation features.
 What we’ve discussed in the context of email marketing barely scratches the surface of the robust feature set offered by Cloudinary.